mstjr/Murmured/README.md

 Make sure to replace **`"127.0.0.1"`**, **`6502`**, and **`"secret"`** with the actual server address, port, and secret.

+## Contributions

+Contributions to the `Murmured` project are welcome.
+If you'd like to contribute, please follow the standard GitHub fork and pull request workflow.
+Your contributions can include bug fixes, new features, improvements to the documentation, and more.
+We appreciate your help in making this project even better for the community.

 ## Documentation

 For more information and detailed documentation, please visit our [wiki](https://github.com/mstjr/Murmured/wiki)